yaelotan13/corona-app-server/README.md

 Docker

 # Authors
-This app is based on a group app made with the awsomes:
+This app is based on a group app made with the awesomes:

 Nir Shidlansik